 - Evaluation of activity in dogs with osteoarthritis ‘Wearable technology’ is a rapidly developing field, and may allow us to detect developing conditions, including pain, earlier.
 Such technology also has the potential to allow us to measure the impact of pain on overall activity, an animal’s ability to perform certain activities, and sleep quality, and of course to measure the benefit of therapeutics.
 We are actively working in this area to assess the utility of wearable technology in cats and dogs, and to develop ways to appropriately manage and interpret the data generated.

 - Impact of early life pain on later chronic pain

 Many human babies are born prematurely, and are subject to multiple painful procedures early in life.
 Similarly, many young animals undergo painful procedures early in life.
 These early life painful experiences may make later painful conditions more painful due to ‘priming’ of the nervous system, probably through cells called Glia.
 We are working to understand the impact of early life painful experience on chronic pain later in life, and on understanding what may cause this.

 Current clinical studies we are enrolling patients for: Learn more

 Our thanks to all our feline friends that participated in studies to help alleviation of pain in pets!
 We couldn’t do our research without their participation in our clinical trials.
 Get to know some of the many wonderful felines who have helped make a difference.

 Clinical Metrology Instruments

-One goal of the Comparative Pain Research Laboratory is to produce valid clinical metrology instruments for the assessment of pain, physical function and quality of life.
+One goal of the Comparative Pain Research Program is to produce valid clinical metrology instruments (questionnaires) for the assessment of pain, physical function and quality of life.
 These tools are targeted at measuring one or more of the impacts of pain: